 Leadership & Team

-Ethan Martin is ACF'S founder and CEO.
+Ethan Martin is ACF'S founder.
 He brings over 15 years of strategic consulting, aviation, private equity and board (for-profit and nonprofit) leadership experience.
 He is passionate about the power of aviation education to transform lives and enjoys mentoring great leaders.
 His consulting business, PFD Group, Inc. has a track record of helping entrepreneurs build high performing teams, grow their companies and give back to their communities.

 Ethan earned his BA in economics from Carleton College and his MBA from the Tuck School of Business at Dartmouth College.
 He is an active primary, instrument and multi-engine flight instructor with over 1,500 hours of flight time.
 He has spent the last 25+ years growing the aviation community.
 From serving as the youngest Field Representative of EAA’s Young Eagles program in 1992 to advising Barrington Irving in his record breaking 2007 round-the- world flight, Ethan has helped introduce thousands of young people to aviation.Expand +